alexandersokolov/Data-Mining-Project/README.md

-# DATA MINING CSCI 4144 ASSIGNMENT THREE
+# DATA MINING CSCI 4144 FINAL PROJECT

 ## Kelvin Njoroge and Alexander Sokolov

+This program is developed in the context of the CSCI 4144 Data Mining Course

 Start the program by running the following command: `node association.js`